FilipVondrak/WebMovieDatabase/README.md

 1. clone the repo
 2. go into the directory with the source code
 3. run this command: `dotnet run`
+4. the web site now runs at `localhost:5058`

 ## Tested
 the app is tested to run on: